RedVoxInc/redvox-python-sdk/docs/python_sdk/session_model/README.md

 # <img src="../img/redvox_logo.png" height="25"> **RedVox Python SDK SessionModel Manual**

+This readme is about the SDK specific SessionModel built from local files.
+We recommend that you use the cloud to obtain updated Session Model(s).
+For more information about cloud Session Models, refer to this (LINK GOES HERE).

-SessionModel creates a short summary of a set of data, and provides this information faster than creating a [DataWindow](../data_window).
+SessionModel creates a short summary of a set of local files, in a faster time than creating a [DataWindow](../data_window).
 SessionModel can be used to determine the usefulness of a set or subset of data.

 ## Table of Contents